top of page

 Kellylee speaks about her journey to recovery and sharing her inspiring message of self-care and finding one’s own super powers.

-10:30 - 12:00 pm - @Studio - Meet the Funders & Grant Writing Round Table – Insights from Public Funding Officers that Support Canadian artists and arts organizations / Moderator: Treasa Levasseur
+10:30 - 12:00 pm - @Studio - Meet the Funders & Grant Writing Round Table – Insights from Public Funding Officers that support Canadian artists and arts organizations.

 • Alka Sharma - Senior Program Advisor / Ontario Region – Multiculturalism and Anti-Racism Program - Canadian Heritage